At a Glance

-The Lynches River Conservation Board will fund selected proposals to fund land acquisition/conservation projects in the South Carolina region of the Lynches River watershed.
+The Lynches River Conservation Board will fund land acquisition/conservation projects in the South Carolina region of the Lynches River watershed.
 Supported projects will be those that improve the water quality and ecological integrity of the Lynches River watershed.

 The Lynches River Conservation Board consists of an elected official and representatives from Conservation Voters of South Carolina, South Carolina Coastal Conservation League, Winyah Rivers Foundation, South Carolina Wildlife Federation, National Wildlife Federation and Haile Corporation.

 Grants are available to 501(c)3 or government entities.
 If the applicant is a land trust, preference is given to those accredited by Land Trust Accreditation Commission.